 What is Cryptocurrency?

 Cryptocurrencies are digital money or virtual currency.
 It is a digital asset stored on a network of distributed computers.
-The computers use cryptography and encryption to make and verify transactions between people and institutions.
+Computers use cryptography and encryption to make and verify transactions between people and institutions.

 Cryptocurrencies utilize blockchain technology to record and verify transactions on a distributed ledger.
 It can be thought of as a shared public distributed database.
 The decentralized feature means transactions are permanent and irreversible.
 Each different cryptocurrency has its own distributed ledger.